Alchemy-se/Vattenfall-One-Brand-Design-System/README.md

 gcloud auth login
 ```

-Run the deployment script (you will need the Private SSL key):
+Run the deployment script (you will need the Private SSL key, it's stored in the password manager):
 ```sh
 ./deploy.sh
 ```